bright/new-www/content/blog/how-to-build-mvp-for-smart-packaging-solution.md

 comments: true
 published: true
 ---
 **Do you plan to enter the smart packaging industry with your solution?
 With such a fast-developing industry time-to-market is the key.
-You cannot wait too long to show your product.
 That’s why the best way is to build and launch MVP (Minimum Viable Product) and start gathering first users' feedback.
 What tech should you implement in your MVP?
 What are MVP development stages?
-What problems could your MVP solve?
+What problems could smart packaging solve?
 Dive in!**

 <div class="image"><img src="/images/smart_packaging_blog_cover.png" alt="smart packaging MVP" title="undefined"  /> </div>

 ## Smart packaging definition and market size

-Smart packaging refers to packaging that is designed with advanced technologies to provide additional features such as information, monitoring, and security.
+**Smart packaging refers to packaging that is designed with advanced technologies** to provide additional features such as information, monitoring, and security.

 According to [Acumen Research and Consulting](https://www.globenewswire.com/en/news-release/2023/02/22/2612787/0/en/Active-Smart-and-Intelligent-Packaging-Market-Size-Growing-at-8-3-CAGR-Set-to-Reach-USD-29-4-Billion-By-2032.html#:~:text=The%20Global%20Active%2C%20Smart%20And%20Intelligent%20Packaging%20Market%20Size%20in,at%20a%20CAGR%20of%208.3%25), The Global Smart Packaging Market Size in 2022 stood at USD 12.2 Billion and is set to reach USD 29.4 Billion by 2032.